EU court: withdraw personal data of EU citizens from US cloud services immediately

 What to do

-To ensure compliance with EU privacy laws, European firms should stop data transfers to the US and thus move to on-premises or EU hosted alternatives.
+To ensure compliance with EU privacy laws, European firms should stop data transfers to the US and thus move to on premise or EU hosted alternatives.
 For example, Mirosoft Office Online Server can still be used, as can alternatives like Collabora Online or ONLYOFFICE.
-For full online productivity, solutions like IONOS’ Nextcloud offering can easily guarantee GDPR compliance by using Europe’s largest hosting provider with worlds’ most deployed on-premises collaboration platform.
+For full online productivity, solutions like IONOS’ Nextcloud offering can easily guarantee GDPR compliance by using Europe’s largest hosting provider with worlds’ most deployed on premise collaboration platform.

 To learn more about the ruling, we recommend the FAQ of the European Data Protection Board.